Sam Smith Poetry

 Dear Emotional Crab—

 You, the man I haven’t met yet, but somehow already know— if you’re listening to the quiet pull inside your chest, that gentle tug that says don’t settle, for there is more, that’s me.
-I’m not lost, but I am waiting in the open, learning, growing, becoming the woman I want you to meet.
+I'm not lost.
+I'm here, standing in the open.
+And though my emotions tremble in the light, I am learning, growing, becoming- shaping myself into the woman I want you to meet.

 If you’re searching for laughter that feels like home, for honesty that doesn’t flinch, for a heart that chooses kindness even when it’s hard, then follow that feeling.
 Find me in the places where courage lives, in patience, in curiosity, in moments when you choose to be real.